 Causes of Pain in a Single Joint

-Common causes of arthritis in a single joint include infectious arthritis Infectious Arthritis Infectious arthritis is infection in the fluid and tissues of a joint usually caused by bacteria but occasionally by viruses or fungi.
+Common causes of pain in a single joint include infectious arthritis Infectious Arthritis Infectious arthritis is infection in the fluid and tissues of a joint usually caused by bacteria but occasionally by viruses or fungi.
 Bacteria, viruses, or fungi may spread through the bloodstream... read more , gout Gout and Calcium Pyrophosphate Arthritis and related disorders, and osteoarthritis Osteoarthritis (OA) Osteoarthritis is a chronic disorder that causes damage to the cartilage and surrounding tissues and is characterized by pain, stiffness, and loss of function.
 Arthritis due to damage of joint... read more .
 Joint pain may be the first symptom of a disorder that affects other organs in the body, such as an autoimmune disorder Overview of Autoimmune Disorders of Connective Tissue In an autoimmune disorder, antibodies or cells produced by the body attack the body’s own tissues.
 Many autoimmune disorders affect connective tissue and a variety of organs.
 Connective tissue... read more or a bodywide infection.
 Symptoms of some autoimmune disorders can include fever, mouth sores, and rash.
-Pain that develops in one joint may also be the first symptom of a disorder that eventually affects many joints (see also Joint Pain: Many Joints Joint Pain: Many Joints Pain that seems to be coming from joints can sometimes be coming from structures outside the joints, such as ligaments, tendons, or muscles (see Introduction to the Biology of the Musculoskeletal... read more ).
+Pain that develops in one joint may also be the first symptom of a disorder that eventually affects many joints (see also Joint Pain: Many Joints Joint Pain: Many Joints Pain that involves more than just one joint is called polyarticular joint pain.
+A joint may simply be painful (arthralgia) or may also be inflamed (arthritis).
+Pain that seems to be coming from... read more ).

 At all ages, injury, infection, and crystals in the joint (often called crystal-induced arthritis) are the most common causes of sudden pain in a single joint.